Eye of the Beholder (video game): Plot

 The lords of the city of Waterdeep hire a team of adventurers to investigate an evil coming from beneath the city.
 The adventurers enter the city's sewer, but the entrance gets blocked by a collapse caused by Xanathar, the eponymous beholder.
 The team descends further beneath the city, going through Dwarf and Drow clans, to Xanathar's lair, where the final confrontation takes place.

 Once the eponymous beholder is killed, the player would be treated to a small blue window describing that the beholder was killed and that the adventurers returned to the surface where they were treated as heroes.
 Nothing else was mentioned in the ending and there were no accompanying graphics.
 This was changed in the later released Amiga version, which featured an animated ending.

 Gameplay

-Eye of the Beholder features a first-person perspective in a three-dimensional dungeon, very similar to the earlier Dungeon Master.
+Eye of the Beholder features a first-person perspective in a dungeon rendered using 3D computer graphics, very similar to the earlier Dungeon Master.
 The player controls four characters, initially, using a point-and-click interface to fight monsters.
 This can be increased to a maximum of six characters, by resurrecting one or more skeletons from dead non-player characters (NPCs), or finding NPCs that are found throughout the dungeons.

 The possibility to increase the size of the player's party through the recruiting of NPCs was a tradition in all of the Eye of the Beholder series.
 It was also possible to import a party from Eye of the Beholder into The Legend of Darkmoon or from The Legend of Darkmoon into Assault on Myth Drannor; thus, a player could play through all three games with the same party.